Introduction

 How do you adjust your strategy during the bubble phase?

 During the bubble, survival becomes crucial.
 Identify players tightening up to secure a cash position and exploit them by stealing blinds.
 While aggression is necessary, avoid risking your stack on marginal hands.
 Focus on targeting shorter stacks that are more likely to fold.
-Balance your aggression cautiously, ensuring you do not jeopardize your tournament life before reaching the money.
+Balance your aggression cautiously, ensuring you do not jeopardise your tournament life before reaching the money.

 How do you handle aggressive opponents in tournaments?